Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes

-From the statistical learning theory viewpoint, the quality of Q-learning has been studied extensively.
-In particular, \citet{even2003learning} derived a sufficient condition of the learning rate in gradient-based linear Q-learning to guarantee the convergence (stability) of Q-learning; \citet{kearns1999finite,murphy2005generalization,Goldberg2012}, and \citet{oh2022generalization} studied the generalization error of linear Q-learning; \citet{sabry2019reduction} and \citet{wainwright2019variance} developed several variance reduction techniques to improve the performance of Q-learning; \citet{fan2020theoretical} deduced a generalization error estimate for deep Q-learning; \citet{xu2005kernel,xu2007kernel} and \citet{liu2022provably} studied regret bounds for kernel-based Q-learning.
-However, the setting of Q-learning studied in the current paper is different from those in most of these works, as we are concerned with the states, actions, and rewards in Table \ref{Tab:setting}.
-For example, except for \citep{murphy2005generalization,Goldberg2012}, and \citep{oh2022generalization}, all the above studies focused on Q-learning with large (or even infinite) horizons and discount rewards.
+{We then introduce several theoretical results of Q-learning.} From the theoretical analysis viewpoint, the quality of Q-learning has been extensively studied, and can be roughly classified into two types \citep{levine2020offline,Prudencio2023}.
+The one is for online Q-learning, which constantly interacts with the environment to collect new experiences with the latest policy before updating the Q-function.
+In particular, \citet{kearns1999finite} proposed a framework to deduce the finite-time convergence rates (i.e., sample size bounds) for Q-learning algorithms; \citet{even2003learning} derived a sufficient condition of the learning rate in gradient-based linear Q-learning to guarantee the convergence (stability) of Q-learning; \citet{xu2007kernel} proposed a kernel-based least squares policy iteration algorithm and presented the convergence analysis; \citet{wainwright2019variance} developed a variance reduction technique to improve the performance of Q-learning and proved that it achieves the minimax optimal sample complexity up to a logarithmic factor in the discount complexity; \citet{liu2022provably} studied regret bounds for kernel-based Q-learning.
+The other is for offline Q-learning (fitted-Q-iteration, FQI), which learns Q-functions from a static data set of transitions and no longer interacts with the environment.
+Specifically, \citet{murphy2005generalization,Goldberg2012}, {\citet{wang2020statistical}}, and \citet{oh2022generalization} studied the generalization error of linear Q-learning; \citet{fan2020theoretical} deduced a generalization error estimate for deep Q-learning; \citet{pmlrduan2021a} provided upper bounds on the generalization performance of Q-learning by using Rademacher complexity. {However, the setting of Q-learning studied in the current paper is different from most of these works, as we are concerned with the states, actions, and rewards in Table \ref{Tab:setting}.
+For example, except for \citep{murphy2005generalization,Goldberg2012,oh2022generalization}, all the above studies focused on Q-learning with large (or even infinite) horizons and discounted rewards.}